Gron-HD/obsidian-livesync/docs/setup_own_server.md

 - You can skip this instruction if you using only in intranet and only with desktop devices.
   - For mobile devices, Obsidian requires a valid SSL certificate.
 Usually, it needs exposing the internet.

-Whatever solutions we can use.
+Whatever solutions are available to you.
 For simplicity, the following sample uses Cloudflare Zero Trust for testing.

 ```
 cloudflared tunnel --url http://localhost:5984